 Learner's Licence Applications

-Before applying for a driving licence, you must have a learner's licence.
-You can get a learner's licence for a motor cycle over 125 CCs, car, minibus, small goods vehicle or for a larger vehicle if you are older than 17 years of age.
-You can get a learner's licence for a 50 CC to 125 CC motor cycle if you are 16 years older.
+You can get a learner's licence for a motorcycle over 125 CCs, car, minibus, small goods vehicle or for a larger vehicle if you are older than 17 years of age.
+You can get a learner's licence for a 50 CC to 125 CC motor cycle if you are 16 years or older.

-A learner's licence is valid for 24 months.
+A learner's licence is valid for two years.

 For more information contact: